| IntroductionOverview

 became the recording audio source!
 I'm not sure why this was happening -- perhaps

+it was the sound card mixer program.
 Or your ideal AGWPE settings may be changed by

 another program that subsequently uses the sound card.
+You have

-two main options if this is happening to you:
+two main options if this is happening to you: 1.
+Each time you run AGWPE

 after a Windows boot/reboot, re-configure the Volume